-Here are the topics for some of the groups I’m in: breastfeeding, extended breastfeeding, blogging moms, baby led weaning, c-section support, Developmental Hip Dysplasia, moms of babies born during a specific month, moms in my town, baby wearing, moms in Minnesota…
+Here are the topics for some of the groups I’m in: breastfeeding, extended breastfeeding, blogging moms, postpartum life, baby-led weaning, c-section support, Developmental Hip Dysplasia, moms of babies born during a specific month, moms in my town, baby-wearing, moms in Minnesota…

 These groups all have very specific goals, allowing me to find people that are going through the same things I am.
 These groups have become invaluable resources to me, and that’s why I was a part of creating Raw Motherhood, to give moms another safe place!

 Yes, there are actually apps for your phone to help you make mom friends!
 Like Tinder (but without the unwanted pics of male genitalia), you can enter information about yourself and your location, and these apps will match you with potential friends in your area.

 There are quite a few, but Peanut, Mom Life, and Social.mom are currently the best.
 These have the most active users, the easiest interfaces, and excellent reviews.
 You can also use the social media site and app Meetup to find local mom groups.

 Peanut is the largest and most well-known of the apps, and when I tried it, I was impressed.
 I even made a great friend that I now have regular playdates with, but we never would have met because we live in different towns!

 The app is fun, low pressure, and easy to use.
 While it would be great if it had more categories to fill out regarding personal information and likes/dislikes, it allows you to put yourself out there in a low-stakes way, in the hopes that you’ll make a connection and learn more about each other later.